 Were You Passed Over as Too Old for the Job?

 Age discrimination in the workplace happens every day throughout Florida.
-The employment law attorneys of Feldman Morgado, P.A., are determined not to let employers get away with it.
+The workplace discrimination lawyers at Feldman Williams, PLLC are determined not to let employers get away with it.
 We will vigorously pursue your remedies under the law, whether you are seeking compensation or reinstatement to your job.

 Enforcing Your Employment Rights